 12 Lucky Animals

-In the Chinese lunar calendar each of the 12 years is named after an animal.
-According to Legend, Lord Buddha asked all the animals to come to him before he left the earth.
+In the Chinese lunar calendar, each of the 12 years is named after an animal.
+According to legend, Lord Buddha asked all the animals to come to him before he left the earth.
 Only 12 animals came to wish him farewell, and as a reward Buddha named a year after each one.
-The Year of the Rabbit is 1999, and 2000 will be the Year of the Dragon.
+2018 is the Year of the Dog, and 2019 will be the Year of the Pig.